The Gap in the Law

 And the same James McMillan spent almost every day of the intervening years in prison for other violent crimes against women.

-Less than two months after being released, he committed an identical murder four blocks from where he killed Mrs. Fuller.
+Less than two months after being released, he committed an identical murder three blocks from where he killed Mrs. Fuller.
 Prosecutors never told the guys’ lawyers what they knew about McMillan, which courts found not to be a violation of the Brady Rule.
 Why?

 Because prosecutors did not know at the time of trial that McMillan would later commit an identical murder four blocks away.